iconify/website/docs/api/collection.md

 ### Icons

-Properties that are relevant for list of icons:
+Properties that are relevant for a list of icons:

 - `[prop]uncategorized`, `[type]string[]` - list of icon names that aren't in any category.
 - `[prop]categories`, `[type]Record<string, string[]>` - list of icons sorted by categories.
-Key is category title, value is list of icon names that belong to that category.
+Key is category title, value is a list of icon names that belong to that category.
 - `[prop]hidden`, `[type]string[]` - list of hidden icons.
-Usually icons are marked as hidden if at some point they were removed from icon set.
+Usually icons are marked as hidden if at some point they were removed from the icon set.
 To prevent user apps from breaking, icons are never deleted, they are marked as hidden instead, but still can be used in apps.
 - `[prop]aliases`, `[type]Record<string, string>` - list of aliases.
 Key is alias, value is parent icon name.

-To get list of all icon names that should be shown, use the following logic:
+To get a list of all icon names that should be shown, use the following logic:

-- Get values from `[prop]uncategorized` property, if it exsts.
+- Get values from `[prop]uncategorized` property, if it exists.
-- Traverse all categories from `[prop]categories` property, if it exsts.
-One icon can exist in multiple categories, so check for duplicates, easiest way to do that is to use `[type]Set` class in JavaScript instead of `[type]Array`.
+- Traverse all categories from `[prop]categories` property, if it exists.
+One icon can exist in multiple categories, so check for duplicates, the easiest way to do that is to use `[type]Set` class in JavaScript instead of `[type]Array`.

-To get all icon names, add to result above:
+To get all icon names, add to the result above:

 - Keys of `[prop]aliases` object, if it exists.
-Should not be displayed in icons list because they are duplicate names for other icons.
+It should not be displayed in the list of icons because they are duplicate names for other icons.
 - Values from `[prop]hidden` property, if it exists.
-Should not be displayed in icons list because these are hidden icons.
+It should not be displayed in the list of icons because these are hidden icons.
 To prevent user apps from breaking, icons are never deleted, they are marked as hidden instead, but still can be used in apps.

 ### Other properties